 Historian Richard B. Morris has identified seven men as key “founding fathers” of the United States, so designated for their various contributions to American independence.
 Look at their ages in 1776:

 - Benjamin Franklin, age 70

-He secured France’s military and financial aid for his fledging United States, and in 1783, negotiated The Treaty of Paris, which officially ended the Revolutionary War.
-Ben returned home a hero, and signed the United States Constitution in 1787 at age 81.
+He secured France’s military and financial aid for his fledgling United States, and in 1783, negotiated The Treaty of Paris, which officially ended the Revolutionary War.
+Ben returned home a hero and signed the United States Constitution in 1787 at age 81.

-Ben Franklin was a fifth grade dropout and runaway apprentice who wrote his way to fame and fortune, followed his passion into an lightning storm, and birthed a nation.
+Ben Franklin was a fifth-grade dropout and runaway apprentice who wrote his way to fame and fortune, followed his passion into a lightning storm, and birthed a nation.

-Perhaps remembering his own time under indenture, he championed freedom until the end.
+Perhaps remembering his own time under indentured servitude, he championed freedom until the end.
 A year before his death at age 84, he penned an anti-slavery treatise and became president of Pennsylvania’s first abolition society.